M-Konvalinka/lyft-technical-sample/README.md

     ```
 - After entering this command, the project should open up in your web browser and the terminal should say "compiled successfully!"

-7) You can now enter text into the text box and receive back a new string."
+7) You can now enter text into the text box and receive back a new string.